 Proper Driving Technique Can Make a Big Difference on Fuel Savings

 According to Cummins, utilizing the correct driving techniques can result in up to 30% better fuel economy.
-So, along with LDT Optimization, Driving for Efficiency training is one of the best ways to impact fleet efficiency.
+So, along with Diesel I.O., Driving for Efficiency training is one of the best ways to impact fleet efficiency.
 The more your drivers understand how their driving habits impact the trucks they are driving, the more they can positively impact efficiency.
 Proper driver training extends beyond improving fuel efficiency.
 It has an impact on reducing maintenance costs too.
 Since drivers are the first to receive early warning indicators of imminent Aftertreatment failure, once they know what to look for, they can provide critical feedback to the service department.
 Early detection can prevent progressive damage and large scale Aftertreatment failure which can eat through maintenance budgets in no time.